ao/hivemind/ARCHITECTURE.md

 3. Security Manager checks compliance with security policies
 4. If compliant, App Manager proceeds with deployment
 5. Security Manager applies network policies to the container
+6. Tenant Manager checks resource quotas before deployment

 ## Scalability and Performance

 Hivemind is designed to be highly scalable and performant:

 - **Lightweight Components**: All components are designed to be lightweight and efficient
-- **Rust Implementation**: Built in Rust for memory safety and performance
+- **Go Implementation**: Built in Go for simplicity and performance
 - **Efficient Protocols**: Uses efficient protocols like SWIM for membership management
 - **Minimal Resource Usage**: Requires minimal resources compared to other orchestration platforms
 - **Network-Aware Scheduling**: Optimizes container placement for network performance